Targeting of political opponents and civil society under the second Trump administration: Interagency Weaponization Working Group

-On October 20, Reuters reported on the existence of wide-ranging group of officials across the government and intelligence agencies investigating Trump's claims of a "deep state" against him, which Trump administration officials later confirmed.
-The Interagency Weaponization Working Group (IWWG) drew officials from the White House, the Office of the Director of National Intelligence, the Central Intelligence Agency, the Justice and Defense Departments, the Federal Bureau of Investigation, the Department of Homeland Security, the Internal Revenue Service and the Federal Communications Commission, among other agencies.
+On October 20, Reuters reported the existence of wide-ranging group of officials across the government and intelligence agencies investigating Trump's claims of a "deep state" against him.
+Trump administration officials later confirmed the existence of the group, came the Interagency Weaponization Working Group (IWWG).
+It included officials from the White House, the Office of the Director of National Intelligence, the Central Intelligence Agency, the Justice and Defense Departments, the Federal Bureau of Investigation, the Department of Homeland Security, the Internal Revenue Service, and the Federal Communications Commission, among other agencies.
 Reuters identified over 39 individuals involved in the group consisting of vocal Trump supporters, intelligence officers, individuals who promoted Trump's false 2020 election fraud claims, opposed COVID-19 vaccine mandates, and ex-January 6 rioters.
-ODNI official Paul McNamara was described as a key figure in Tulsi Gabbard's Directors Initiatives Group (DIG), which was described as working with the IWWG and multiple other smaller weaponization working groups in a variety of federal agencies.
-Reported topics discussed by the IWWG included scrutinizing prosecutions of former Trump officials and aides, prosecuting a variety of Trump critics and current and former officials viewed negatively by the Trump administration, the Jeffrey Epstein files, purging officials involved in former criminal cases against Trump, and stripping security clearances from transgender US officials.
+ODNI official Paul McNamara was described as a key figure in Tulsi Gabbard's Directors Initiatives Group (DIG), which was described as working with the IWWG and multiple other, smaller weaponization working groups in a variety of federal agencies.
+Reported topics discussed by the IWWG included scrutinizing prosecutions of former Trump officials and aides, prosecuting a variety of Trump critics and current and former officials viewed negatively by the Trump administration, the Jeffrey Epstein files, purging officials involved in former criminal cases against Trump, and stripping security clearances from transgender U.S. officials.
 The group allegedly sought to infiltrate the classified SIPRNet and Joint Worldwide Intelligence Communications System to search for proof of an anti-Trump "deep state".
 Reuters described the group's existence as indicating "the administration's push to deploy government power against Trump's perceived foes is broader and more systematic than previously reported".
 As a result of Reuters' reporting, hundreds of former U.S. national security officials urged Congress to investigate the IWWG.